LocalCascadeEnsemble/LCE/doc/index.rst

 `Reference <reference.html>`_
 --------------------------------------

-The full information about LCE can be found in the associated journal paper:
+The full information about LCE can be found in the associated `journal paper <https://hal.inria.fr/hal-03599214/document>`_:

 ..
 [1] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
-"XEM: An explainable-by-design ensemble method for multivariate time series classification", Data Mining and Knowledge Discovery, 2022. https://hal.inria.fr/hal-03599214/document
+"XEM: An explainable-by-design ensemble method for multivariate time series classification", Data Mining and Knowledge Discovery, 2022